christian-xa/Drive-API-Download-File-C/README.md

 # Drive-API-Download-File-C
-This C# code will download an excel sheet from Google Drive.
+This C# code uses the .NET Framework, and will download an excel sheet from Google Drive to the specified location.

+Requirements:

+1.
+Turn on the Drive API and Download Credentials

+Follow this[1] guide to create a Google developers project and enable OAuth consent.
+Download the client configuration file and save the file credentials.json to your working directory.

+2.
+Create a new .NET Framework project and install the following NuGet Packages:
+Newtonsoft.Json
+Google.Apis.Drive.v3
+Google.Apis.Core
+Google.Apis.Auth
+Google.Apis

+3.
+Use "program.cs" in place of your own.
+Follow the prompts at run time.